sujithre/AIDCO/templates/validation_questions.md

-1. Gesetzliche Grundlage
+1. Legal Basis
-☐ Sind die rechtlichen Grundlagen (§ 3 Abs.
-3 ARG, Art.
-292 StGB, § 34 Abs.
-2 lit. b IDG i.V.m. § 25 IDV) korrekt und vollständig angegeben?
+☐ Are the legal foundations (§ 3 para.
+3 RRA, Art.
+292 CC, § 34 para.
+2 lit. b IDPA in conjunction with § 25 IDPO) correctly and completely specified?

-2. Listenauskunft
+2. List Inquiry
-☐ Sind sowohl die betroffene Personengruppe als auch der Zweck der Listenauskunft präzise und zulässig beschrieben?
+☐ Are both the affected group of individuals and the purpose of the list inquiry precisely and lawfully described?

-3. Verpflichtungserklärung - Allgemeine Pflichten
+3. Declaration of Commitment - General Obligations
-☐ Sind die grundlegenden Nutzungsauflagen (zweckgebundene Verwendung, keine Weitergabe an Dritte) klar formuliert?
+☐ Are the fundamental usage obligations (purpose-bound use, no transfer to third parties) clearly formulated?

-4. Rechtsmittelbelehrung
+4. Legal Remedies
-☐ Wird korrekt auf das Gemeindegesetz (§§ 172 ff.) für mögliche Einsprüche hingewiesen?
+☐ Is there a correct reference to the Municipal Act (§§ 172 ff.) for possible appeals?